-Saddle Stitch A very durable and cost effective binding method, call it ‘saddle stitching’, ‘two wire stitch’ or ‘stapled spine’, all terms are commonly used.
+Saddle Stitch A very durable and cost-effective binding method, call it ‘saddle stitching’, ‘two-wire stitch’ or ‘stapled spine’, all terms are commonly used.
 The construction is very simple and strong, no chance of pages falling out because the paper runs through the spine without break.
-The book sections (four pages per section) are collated then ‘stitched’ together with metal wire that is punched through the spine from the outside with the ends of the wire being bent around to grip the paper forming a staple.
+The book sections (four pages per section) are collated then ‘stitched’ together with a metal wire that is punched through the spine from the outside with the ends of the wire is bent around to grip the paper forming a staple.
 Suitable for 8-96pp (printed pages) depending on the weight of paper used.
 You can find saddle stitch booklet printing at Printivity for good quality programs, pamphlets, newsletters, and more.
 Good points: low-cost, strong and neat, no content lost in spine.
 Not so good: stitches can be unsightly and there’s a tendency to spring open at the centre with the thicker books, no spine to print on.

 Loop Stitch Similar to saddle stitching but instead of flat stitches in the spine, loops are created, enabling the booklet to be inserted into a ring binder.
 Loop stitching is a great solution for informative publications that will be supplied in instalments (e.g. a monthly magazine) or specific product range brochures that are part of a larger collection and may need to be changed, updated or added to regularly.
 Suitable for 8-68pp (printed pages) depending on the weight of paper used, not quite as strong as a standard saddle stitch.